marcoverpas/keynote_speech_Florence/README.md

 - Extending product lifetimes (PLE)

 Despite its simplicity, *Model ECO-3IO-PC* enables the simulation of scenarios related to each of these CE interventions.
-These can be conveniently represented as combinations of changes in the values of coefficients and exogenous variables.
+These can be conveniently represented as combinations of changes in the values of coefficients and exogenous variables ([Fevereiro et al. 2024](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references)).

 For example, PLE interventions can be conceptualised as a combination of increased product durability and a reduced discarding rate of durable goods, potentially stimulated by higher government expenditure - such as incentives offered to firms and consumers.
 In a more complex model incorporating fixed capital, PLE would also be associated with a lower depreciation rate of that capital.